Reporting and Updating of Information

 - A physical or mental condition that would impair the behavior analyst’s ability to competently practice; and

 - A change of name, address or email contact.

 If you are unsure whether you are required to report an incident or issue, feel free to contact the BACB legal staff for guidance.
 For instance, BACB legal staff may provide guidance on whether an employment-based determination or investigation would be considered “disciplinary” in nature.

 Disciplinary issues, investigations, tickets, impairments (a-c above):

-Send pertinent information to the BACB via email or mail to the attention of the BACB Legal Department.
+Send pertinent information to the BACB via the form on our Contact Us page or mail to the attention of the BACB Legal Department.